 Thread lifting has been around for many years, it is not a new procedure however it has gained popularity in more recent time due to the development of new techniques and technologies.

 Thread face lift cost

 The cost of a thread lift varies depending on the individual requirements and treatments.
-Depending on the number of threads required, thread lifting can start from as little as $1980.
+Depending on the number of threads required, thread lifting can start from $4,235.
 However, it is important to remember that individual requirements will vary from patient to patient, therefore the cost of the thread lift will also vary.
 Dr Flynn will advise you on the exact treatment cost during your consultation.